Rose22/es-theme-minielec/README.md

 you can have game screenshots or game videos as the background for the game lists if you want. but you can also turn that off, for a super clean look!

+you can also add a custom background. just replace custombg.png with whatever you want! then set "use custom background?" to yes!

 ![](screenshots/minielec_gamelist.png)
 ![](screenshots/minielec_gamelist2.png)
 ![](screenshots/minielec_dark_monochrome.png)